 Why are some fungi grouped under “fungi imperfecti”?

 There are over 100,000 species of fungi.
 Some of them are one-celled like the yeasts; others are complex like mushrooms and some of them are called imperfect fungi.
 Fungi are the major decomposers (besides bacteria) and some parasitic forms of fungi may also cause diseases in plants and animals.
-Continue reading Why are some fungi grouped under “fungi imperfecti”?
+Classification of Fungi: Classification of fungi is largely… Continue reading Why are some fungi grouped under “fungi imperfecti”?

 Why Blue Green Algae are not included in Plantae Kingdom?

 Blue Green Algae also called as Cyanobacteria are one of the most successful organisms on this planet.
-They are gram-negative (do not take up gram stain) and photosynthetic microorganism.
-They have successfully survived for over 3 billion years on our planet earth.
-Initially, they were classified Plantae due to their ability to photosynthesis, but later they were moved to the Monera Kingdom.
-Continue reading Why Blue Green Algae are not included in Plantae Kingdom?
+Initially, they were classified Plantae, but later they were moved to the Monera Kingdom.

-11 Industrial Products that are derived from Microbes.
+11 Everyday Products that are derived from Microbes.

 Bacterial Conjugation – A Primitive form of Sexual Reproduction.